 is always safer to use a professional cleaner, who has both the supplies

-and the knowledge to do the job properly or to recognize that a stain can't
+and the skills to do the job properly, or recognize that a stain cant

-be removed without damage to a fabric's fiber or dyes.
+be removed without damaging a fabrics fiber or dyes.
 Using a professional

-makes particular sense if your garment is very expensive, has great emotional
+makes particular sense if your garment is very expensive, has great sentimental